-The third tier of the competitive program JO practices begin the transition from technique to training.
+The third tier of the competitive program, Juniors practices begin the transition from technique to training.
 Practices focus on continuing to perfect stroke, turn, and start techniques while learning how to train their bodies to excel in competition.
-Practices are offered six times a week so that swimmer can attend at least five.
+Practices are offered six times a week so that swimmers can attend at least five.

 The highest level of commitment in the Caimans program, Seniors concentrate on training for competition, in addition to stroke refinement.
 Swimmer will learn advanced race and training techniques in an effort to qualify for National level competition.
 Swimmers are required to attend practice six days a week.
 Double practices are encouraged for high school age swimmers, and are offered on Monday and Wednesday mornings.